Educational inequality in the United States: Prison pipeline

-Other Policies
+Other policies

 No Child Left Behind Act (NCLB)

-The No Child Left Behind Act (NCLB) was a reauthorization of the Elementary and Secondary Education Act of 1965.
-Signed in 2001 by President Bush, the law aimed to create a more inclusive, responsive, and fair education system by ensuring that there is accountability, flexibility, and increased federal support for schools.

-Some of the criticisms NCLB received include the heavy reliance on standardized test scores as well as harsh penalties for schools whose students were not on track to reach proficiency on said tests.
+The No Child Left Behind Act (NCLB) was a reauthorization of the Elementary and Secondary Education Act of 1965 (ESEA) which aimed to improve the education of "disadvantaged" students through monetary aid, known as "Title 1 money."
+Signed in 2001 by President Bush, NCLB aimed to create a more inclusive, more responsive, and fairer education system by ensuring accountability, flexibility, and increased federal support for schools.
+NCLB emphasized the educational needs of minorities, the poor, ELLs, and "special education" students.
+Some of the criticisms NCLB has received include that its curriculum overemphasizes math and reading, restricts teaching and devalues creativity, and fixates on improving test scores instead of the educational system.

+NCLB uses test scores from mathematics and reading to determine whether the achievement gap has shrunk.
+The reliance on standardized tests may not illustrate the child's holistic progress and achievement.
+Furthermore, these tests are used to determine whether a school meets "adequate yearly progress" (AYP).
+Penalties are administered to schools who fail to meet AYP, an approach known as "test and punish."
+Such penalties may include the loss of Title 1 funding, the school's closure, the "restructuring of the entire system," the school's conversion into a charter school, the provision of free tutoring, or permitting students "to transfer to a better-performing public school in the same district."
+While some of NCLB's sanctions have been shown not to work, the forced "restructuring [of] leadership" has proven beneficial to a school's improvement.

+Another NCLB provision was the hiring of "highly qualified" individuals.
+This required teachers to have a bachelor's degree and a state-specific teaching credential.
+Some argue that such requirements overemphasize a mastery of "subject matter" while underemphasizing interpersonal skills, such as introspection.
+Despite NCLB's goal of reaching disadvantaged students, "highly qualified" teachers often end up at wealthier schools due to better pay.

 Every Student Succeeds Act

-On December 10, 2015, the NCLB Act came to and end and was replaced the by the Every Student Succeeds Act (ESSA), eliminating some of the controversial provisions of NCLB.
+On December 10, 2015, the NCLB ended and was replaced the by the Every Student Succeeds Act (ESSA), eliminating some of the controversial provisions of NCLB.
 Under the new law, the federal government continues to provide a broad framework for schools.
 However, the responsibility of holding schools accountable shifts back to the states.
 Each state must set flexible goals for its schools and evaluate them accordingly.

 Under the new law, states must still test students once a year in certain areas such as math and reading.
-However, state aren't limited to using their own tests, while concomitantly encouraging them to get rid of unnecessary testing.
+However, states are not limited to using their own tests, and the law encourages states to get rid of unnecessary testing.